Abhiramon/Pacman_RL_with_feedback/README.md

 Requires Python2

 ## Usage instructions
+* Move into src directory using "cd src"
 * Normal game can be run using "python pacman.py"
 * To run the Approximate Q Learning agent use: "python2 pacman.py -p ApproximateQAgent -a extractor=SimpleExtractorPellet -x 0 -n 4 -l mediumClassic" where 0 is for number of training runs and 4 is for total number of runs.
 This command can also be run using "bash run.sh"
 * Option: Read from file - is for loading feature weights from previous run